Skip to Content

 Butter crackers on a charcuterie board.

-• Ritz Crackers are an easy go-to or incorporate French butter crackers like L’Apérivox or La Mère Poulard Butter Cookies for an elevated feel.
+Ritz crackers are an easy go-to or incorporate French butter crackers like L’Apérivox or La Mère Poulard Butter Cookies for an elevated feel.

 6. Sweet Crackers